avishekanand/anand-academic-kickstart/content/authors/jonas/_index.md

   url: "https://www.l3s.de/"

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests lies in the application of machine learning to information retrieval and Web tasks.
+bio: My research aims to analyze, understand, and improve deep learning models that are applied to or used by humans.

 interests:
-  - Probing Deep learning models
+  - Probing deep learning models
+  - Interpretability for search and news recommendation
+  - AI for precision medicine

 # education:
 #   courses: